alexjp87/Wordoodle/README.md

 From the perspective of the developer:

-- As a python developer, I want to build a project that utilises variable, lists and loops in order to practice my skills
+- As a beginner python developer, I want to build a project that utilises variables, lists and loops in order to practice my skills

-- As a python developer, I want to build something that can be easily tested/debugged in the terminal as I go along
+- As a beginner python developer, I want to build something that can be easily tested/debugged in the terminal as I go along

-- As a python developer, I want to build a version of something that is already familiar to me in order to flatten the learning curve
+- As a beginner python developer, I want to build a version of something that is already familiar to me in order to flatten the learning curve

 ### Design Choices